Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Depending on how the router is configured, the owner of a WiFi network is capable of seeing the following details about your internet history:

 The apps you use: Most WiFi networks will log your DNS requests, which means the owner can see the apps you use, as well as the websites you visit.
-They won’t be able to see what you are doing in the apps, but they will know which ones you use.

 Your search history: Many WiFi networks keep track of your search history, including what you searched for and when you searched for it.